How can I protect myself from the new omicron variant? - NewsBreak

 In addition to masking, avoiding crowds and improving ventilation, testing is another protective step.
 That’s recommended for anyone who has COVID-19 symptoms or was potentially exposed to the virus.
 But it also could help ensure safety before holiday gatherings, even if everyone attending has been vaccinated, Vaishampayan says.

-The AP is answering your questions about the coronavirus in this series .
-Submit them at: FactCheck@AP.org.Copyright 2021 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+The AP is answering your questions about the coronavirus in this .
+Submit them at: [email protected]

 Comments / 0